 - The Georgian style mansion of Eridge Park was built in the 1930s, replacing Henry Nevill's more exotic Eridge Castle.

-- The Nevill Crest is a bull with a crown around its neck; the Gun was a large cannon made from the local forge.
-The family motto Ne vile Velis (‘never have evil thoughts’) incorporates their name, then spelt Nevile.
+- The Gun was a large cannon made from the local forge.
 The elaborate letter A's stand for [Earl of] Abergavenny.

-- Eridge Rocks are a Site of Special Scientific Interest because they support a great variety of tiny ferns, mosses, lichens and liverworts.
-Climbing is permitted on some of the rocks but there are more restrictions than at Harrison's Rocks.
+- Eridge Rocks is a Site of Special Scientific Interest because the rocks support a great variety of tiny ferns, mosses, lichens and liverworts.
+Some climbing is permitted but there are more restrictions than at Harrison's Rocks.

-- The Spa Valley Railway restored a public service between Tunbridge Wells West and Groombridge in 1997, extending this to Eridge in 2011.
+- The Spa Valley Railway began operating steam and diesel trains from Tunbridge Wells West in 1997, at first to Groombridge and then Eridge in 2011.
 The line had been closed by British Rail in 1985, some years after the Beeching Report.

-- The platform at Groombridge station had to be re-sited on the other side of the road bridge because the station building was a private residence for many years.
-The line used to carry trains to London, Three Bridges, Brighton and Eastbourne.
+- The line through Groombridge station used to carry trains to London, Three Bridges, Brighton and Eastbourne.
+The SVR platform had to be re-sited on the other side of the road bridge because the station building had been converted into a private residence.

 - The present house at Groombridge Place was built in the early 17thC on the site of a medieval moated house (and possibly an earlier Saxon fort).
 A 12 year-old French Count was held hostage here in the Hundred Years War until his ransom was paid 30 years later.
 It was the setting for Peter Greenaway's 1982 film The Draughtsman's Contract and was used for Longbourn in the 2005 adaptation of Pride & Prejudice.